rrooggiieerr/benqprojector.py/README.md

 Source HDMI: `<CR>*sour=hdmi#<CR>`

-The same commands should work over a network connection, but I don't own such projector and have not implemented any network functionality.
-Contact me if you have a network connected BenQ projector and like this to work.
+The same commands should work over a network connection, but I don't own such projector and have implemented the network functionality using a serial to network bridge.
+The network support for native networked BenQ projectors is thus experimental.
+Let me know if your network connected BenQ projector works.

 ### PJLink